testdouble/referral/README.md

 test/lib/splits_furigana_test.rb 56 634edc04 searls@gmail.com 2017-09-04T13:34:09Z @subject.call
 ```

-[Warning: running `git-blame` on each file is, of course, a bit slow.
+[**Warning:** running `git-blame` on each file is, of course, a bit slow.
 Running
 this command on the [KameSame](https://kamesame.com) codebase took 3 seconds of
 wall-time, compared to 0.7 seconds by default.]

 And it gets better!
-Since we're already running blame, why not sort every line
+Since we're already running `blame`, why not sort every line
-by its most and least recent commit time?!
+by its most and least recent commit time?
+You can!
+To list the

-You can see your least-recently updated references first by adding `--sort
+least-recently-changed references first, add the option `--sort
-least_recent_commit`, which does just what it says on the tin:
+least_recent_commit`:

 ```
-referral --column file,line,git_sha,git_author,git_commit_at,full_name --sort least_recent_commit
+referral --sort least_recent_commit --column file,line,git_sha,git_author,git_commit_at,full_name
 ```

-And I'll see that my least-recently-updated Ruby reference is:
+In my case, I see that my least-recently-updated Ruby reference is:

 ```
 app/channels/application_cable/channel.rb 1  searls@gmail.com 2017-08-20T14:59:35Z ApplicationCable